E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ## Overview

-This lab shows how NTP keeps device clocks synchronized, how Syslog sends network events to a central server, and how SNMP monitors device and interface information.
+This lab shows how NTP keeps device clocks synchronized, how Syslog sends network events to a central server, and how SNMP allows devices to be monitored and managed remotely.

 The topology uses a router, two switches, and an internal management server.
 VLAN 20 is used for management, while VLAN 10 contains the user device.